 Woods, 56, spent 20 years in law enforcement, including stints with the Dallas Police Department and the Federal Bureau of Investigation.
 As CEO of Diversity in Promotions, a company he started in 1999, he made a name for himself connecting athletes to corporations for various business events.
 His clients have included Toyota, Victoria’s Secret PINK, Adidas, General Motors and Walgreens.

 He learned about the world of minority suppliers by first being one.

 Davis, 48, said he's known Woods for more than a decade, but decided to help advance PIN about three years ago.

-Davis said one of his goals with PIN is to help athletes expand their horizons about ownership and what makes a good business deal.
-He said athletes in particular may get starry-eyed from major sneaker or endorsement deals, but the money the athletes see is only a limited slice of the potential revenue the deal could generate.
+Davis said one of his goals with PIN is to help athletes expand their horizon about ownership and what makes a good business deal.
+He said athletes in particular may get starry eyed from major sneaker or endorsement deals, but the money the athletes see is only a limited slice of the potential revenue the deal could generate.